 Please remember that streaming certain video content may be illegal in your country.
 Protecting your privacy online is becoming more and more important.
 We suggest you to use a VPN.
 A VPN encrypts your traffic and stops your provider and other authorities from seeing what you do on the internet.

-With a VPN provider you are also able to change your public IP address to gain access to services which are normally not available in your country.
+With a VPN you are also able to change your public IP address to gain access to services which may not be available in your location.

 Kodi-Guide.com is not affiliated with the developers of Kodi addons.
 We do not have any control over the content of Kodi addons nor do we encourage our readers to exercise any form of copyright infringement.

 InputStream Adaptive is a so-called binary Kodi addon for internet streams.
 It acts as a demuxer for segmented, multi-bitrate video content.
 Multi-bitrate means these streams are able to dynamically adjust the quality depending on your internet connection.
 So if you are having a slow connection these kind of internet streams lower the bitrate for you to ensure a stable playback.

 Also with this addon Kodi is able to play copy-protected content.
 Offiical streaming services like Netflix and Disney+ are protecting their streams with DRM systems.
 InputStream Adaptive supports following DRMs:

 - Google Widevine

 RTMP stands for “Real Time Messaging Protocol”.
 This protocol is developed by Adobe Inc. to stream and play Flash streams.
 Some Kodi addons offer Flash videos so you also want to enable RTMP Input in your Kodi settings.

 Enable InputStream Adaptive and RTMP Input in Kodi